hyprwm/hyprland-wiki/content/configuring/selectors.md

 - Previous workspace: `previous`, or `previous_per_monitor`
 - Special Workspace: `special` or `special:name` for named special workspaces.

-### Workspace selectors
+### Workspace filters

 <!-- TODO: i think we should make a petition to rework this for Lua -->

-Workspaces that have already been created can be targeted by workspace selectors (e.g., `r[2-4] w[t1]`)
+Workspaces that have already been created can be targeted by workspace filters (e.g., `r[2-4] w[t1]`)

-Props separated by a space.
+A filter is a sequence of filter expressions separated by spaces.
-No spaces are allowed inside props themselves.
+No spaces are allowed inside expressions themselves.

 - `r[A-B]` - Number range from A to B inclusive
 - `s[bool]` - Whether the workspace is special or not